harlan-zw/vue-cli-plugin-import-components/README.md

 ## Usage

-Add components to your `components/` folder and use them in any `.vue` file straight away.
+Add components to your `components/` folder.

 ```bash
 | components/